Tushar1up/e-commerce-react/README.md

 -  fetches product data from fake api
 -  user can add item to cart
 -  user can search for particular item
 -  many sorting features are also available
+-  mobile optimized

 ## remaining Features
 - dark/light mode functionality